Exercise Your Right to Vote

 Local elections directly impact the legislation, schools, and budget allocations of your community.
-The purpose of this election guide is to help you better understand your local government and the candidates who will be on the ballot this year.
+Know your local government officials and the candidates who will be on the ballot this year.

 The Montgomery School District Board of Education, which includes Rocky Hill Borough, is made up of nine seats.
 Elected members serve three-year terms.
 Each January, the Board elects a Board President and Vice President.